Before submitting the manuscript please read Open Science Journal Submission Guidelines.

 File format - Manuscript files can be in the following formats: DOC, DOCX or RTF.
 Microsoft Word documents should not be locked or protected.

 Length - Manuscripts can be any length.
 There are no restrictions on word count, number of figures, or amount of supporting information.
 We encourage you to present and discuss your findings concisely.

 Font - Use any standard font and a standard font size.

 Headings - Limit manuscript sections and sub-sections to 3 heading levels.
 Make sure heading levels are clearly indicated in the manuscript text.

-Layout - Manuscript text should be double-spaced.
+Layout - Manuscript text should be single-spaced.
 Do not format text in multiple columns.

 Page numbers - Include page numbers numbers in the manuscript file.

 Footnotes - Footnotes are not permitted.
 If your manuscript contains footnotes, move the information into the main text or the reference list, depending on the content.

 Language - Manuscripts must be submitted in English.
 Exemptions will be considered for specific fields of sciences as arts and humanities.